47pages/keystone/README.md

 ### Branching model
 Clone **keystone-47pages** locally and set the upstream origin:

-    git clone git@github.com:mattdahl/keystone-47pages.git
+    git clone git@github.com:git@github.com:47pages/keystone.git
     git remote add upstream git@github.com:JedWatson/keystone.git

 To develop, checkout the latest development branch (e.g. **47pages-0617-4f48821**).
 The first number is the month and date of the branch's creation, to allow for easy chronological sorting.
-The second number is the SHA1 hash of the latest upstream commit that this branch has been rebased against.
+The second number is the short SHA1 hash of the latest upstream commit that this branch has been rebased against.
 Add commits to this branch as you make changes.

-When you are ready to merge into the production branch, you must first rebase it against the upstream fork!
+When you are ready to merge into the production branch, you must first rebase **47pages-prod** against the upstream fork!
 This is to ensure that our changes do not diverge too much from the official repository.

     git checkout master
     git pull upstream master